Introduction to MySQL Transaction

 Output:

-This is because we mentioned the developer_id value as 5 which didn’t exist in the Developer table as we inserted the developer record with ID as 1.
-As the second insertion command on Used_technologies failed the insert command on developers table too rollbacked as we were using transaction.
-Try executing the two insert queries without transaction and compare the results of the transaction and non-transactional working.
+This is because we specified the developer_id value as 5, which does not exist in the Developer table.
+We inserted the developer record with an ID of 1.
+The system also rolled back the insert command on the developer’s table because we were using a transaction, as the second insertion command on Used_technologies failed.
+Try executing the two insert queries without a transaction and compare the results of using a transaction versus not using a transaction.

 Conclusion

-Transactions help us to execute the set of the statements following the acid properties and thus maintaining the integrity and consistency of the MySQL database.
+Transactions help us execute the statements following the acid properties, thus maintaining the integrity and consistency of the MySQL database.

 Recommended Articles